Portrait of Rauf Aliev

 }

-The recipe extracts only two fields from the response (defined by
+The recipe extracts only two fields from the response, defined by postprocess:

 payloads/recipes/c/dummy/address.city.zipcode.json